 Acceptance criteria for colposcopy

-The Women's has made changes to its acceptance criteria for colposcopy for women who have two consecutive non 16/18 HPV with low grade cytology changes or better on cervical screening.
+The Women's has made recent changes to its acceptance criteria for colposcopy for women who have two consecutive non 16/18 HPV with low grade cytology changes or better on cervical screening.

 Instead of all women being accepted for a colposcopy, many women will be advised to have a further cervical screen with their GP 12 months after their last test.
+This aligns with the revised National Cervical Screening Pathway.

-- Aboriginal or Torres Strait Islander women
+- Who identify as being of Aboriginal or Torres Strait Islander

 All women with a third cervical screen showing non 16/18 HPV should be referred to the Women's for a colposcopy and will be triaged for a semi-urgent colposcopy (as per high grade changes).